 “Agile requires co-location and our staff are geographically dispersed” = I don’t live near any running tracks, and jogging down the street is just not the same.

-“Agile lacks project management processes” = Jogging is obviously useless, because it will not increase my upper body strength like weights would.
+“Agile lacks project management processes” = Jogging is obviously useless because it will not increase my upper body strength as weights would.

 “Our firm’s individual accountability systems don’t fit Agile” = I know I’m fat and tend to pant heavily after walking just a few steps or climbing some stairs, but I like myself the way I am, and so what if I don’t have a girlfriend!

 “Agile is just a fad” = When automobiles first appeared, many were quick to abandon the horse and buggy to embrace the new fad.
 No, wait…

 “There are better ideas than Agile” = I assure you that I will find that perfect exercise (or fat-burning pill, or magic super treadmill) on one of those infomercials any day now.
 No need to get fit while I’m looking.

 “Nothing new here” = Jogging has been around for a long time.
 That alone is no reason for me to do it.

 “Not a fair comparison?” = So what if jogging improves health.
 It’s not like it will make me an Olympic champion.